e-ago/bitcracker/README.md

 BitCracker
 ========

-BitCracker is the first open source BitLocker password cracking tool
+BitCracker is the first open source password cracking tool for memory units encrypted with BitLocker (using the password authentication method).

 Introduction
 ===

-BitLocker is a full-disk encryption feature available in recent Windows versions (Vista, 7, 8.1 and 10) Pro and Enterprise.
+BitLocker (formerly BitLocker Drive Encryption) is a full-disk encryption feature available in recent Windows versions (Ultimate and Enterprise editions of Windows Vista and Windows 7, the Pro and Enterprise editions of Windows 8, 8.1 and 10).
-BitCracker is a mono-GPU password cracking tool for memory units encrypted with the password authentication mode of BitLocker (see picture below).
+BitCracker is a mono-GPU (OpenCL and CUDA) password cracking tool for memory units encrypted with the password authentication method of BitLocker (see picture below).

 ![alt text](http://openwall.info/wiki/_media/john/bitcracker_img1.png)

-Our attack has been tested on several memory units encrypted with BitLocker running on Windows 7, Window 8.1 and Windows 10 (both compatible and non-compatible mode).
+Our attack has been tested on several memory units encrypted with BitLocker running on Windows 7, Window 8.1,  Windows 10 (compatible and non-compatible mode) and BitLocker To Go.
-Here we present two implementations: CUDA and OpenCL.

 Requirements
 ===

-For CUDA implementation, you need at least CUDA 7.5 and an NVIDIA GPU with minimum cc3.5 (i.e. Kepler arch)
+Minimum requirements for CUDA implementation:
+- CUDA 7.5
+- NVIDIA GPU with CC 3.5 or later
+- NVIDIA GPU with Kepler architecture or later

+Minimum memory requirement is 256 Mb; it may increase depending on the number of passwords processed by each kernel.

 How To
 ===

 Use the build.sh script to build 3 executables:

-- hash extractor
+- Hash extractor
 - BitCracker CUDA version
 - BitCracker OpenCL version

 The executables are stored in the build directory.
 <br>
-Before starting the attack, you need to run bitcracker_hash to extract the hash from the encrypted memory unit.
+Before starting the attack, you need to run bitcracker_hash to extract the hash describing the encrypted memory unit.
+It also verifies if the input memory unit satisfies BitCracker's requirements.

 ```
 > ./build/bitcracker_hash -h